manojtpillai/kubuculum/README.md

 possible to get going with it in a few minutes.

 - Output from a run is collected into a timestamped directory.
-You can then *tar/zip* this directory and share it, e.g. by attaching it to a defect tracking tool.
+Users can then *tar/zip* this directory and share it, e.g. by attaching it to a defect tracking tool.

 - Output from a run includes not only output of the benchmark but